masinde70/ml_algorithms/README.md

 Localization algorithms are intended to aid radiologists in determining where in an image a particular finding is.
 These types of algorithms output a set of coordinates that create a bounding box around a section of the image where a particular type of finding is.
 These types of algorithms can be very useful for drawing radiologists' attention to certain types of findings that are difficult to see on imaging.

 3. Segmentation
+   Segmentation algorithms return a set of pixels that contain the presence of a particular finding in an image, creating a border around a particular finding that allows for the calculation of its exact area.
+Segmentation algorithms are typically used to measures the size of particular findings or count the number of findings in an image.
+They are often used to count cells in microscopy data as well, where each cell in an image is segmented individually